klinechatdev/KLineWebRTC/README.md

 #### RTCRoomContext

-To handle all of states related with room like room join/leave actions and status.
+To handle all of states related with room like room join/leave actions and status before connected to the room.

 ```swift
 @EnvironmentObject var roomCtx: RTCRoomContext